 Figure 15.
-C-Lyon repeater box
+Repeater box

-The C-LYON control panel allows connecting up to 15 repeaters.
-For this, a 4-wire connection of 1.5 mm wires (two for power supply and two for RS485 communication) must be used.
+The LYON control panel allows up to 15 repeaters to be connected to it.
+For this, a 4-wire connection of 1.5 mm2 wires (two for power supply and two for communication, for the RS485 line) must be used.